No products in the cart.

-Ok, so….this is going to sound a little kooky, but have you ever planted a few old pennies the day before St. Patrick’s day…?
-Call me crazy, but I kinda enjoy a little good-natured mischief, so instead of trapping leprechauns I try to keep them happy by planting a little something green and giving them a cozy leprechaun garden to move into for the spring.
+Ok, this is going to sound a little kooky, but have you ever planted a few old pennies the day before St. Patrick’s day…?
+Call me crazy, but I enjoy a little good-natured mischief, so instead of trapping leprechauns, I try to keep them happy by planting something green and giving them a cozy leprechaun garden to move into for the spring.

 To make your own DIY leprechaun garden you’ll need: